marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ## Cherry pick

 It is sometimes handy to be able to apply a single commit from another branch e.g. to report a patch.
 [`git cherry-pick`](https://www.kernel.org/pub/software/scm/git/docs/git-cherry-pick.html) will do just that and apply the `sha1` commit content in a new commit on the current branch.
 The commit object will be distinct.
-However this is not considered as rewriting history since the commit did previsouly not exist in the branch.
+However this is not considered as rewriting history since the commit did previously not exist in the branch.

 ## Stash